bapaws/bapaws.github.io/one_color/terms.md

 General Terms
 -------------

-These Terms constitute the entire and exclusive understanding and agreement between One Color and you regarding One Color, and these Terms supersede and replace any and all prior oral or written understandings or agreements between One Color and you regarding One Color, except that if you become a party to Color Capture's Business Agreement, either before or after reviewing these Terms, the terms and conditions of the Business Agreement will govern over any conflicting provisions herein.
+These Terms constitute the entire and exclusive understanding and agreement between One Color and you regarding One Color, and these Terms supersede and replace any and all prior oral or written understandings or agreements between One Color and you regarding One Color, except that if you become a party to One Color's Business Agreement, either before or after reviewing these Terms, the terms and conditions of the Business Agreement will govern over any conflicting provisions herein.
 If for any reason a court of competent jurisdiction finds any provision of these Terms invalid or unenforceable, that provision will be enforced to the maximum extent permissible and the other provisions of these Terms will remain in full force and effect.

 You may not assign or transfer these Terms, by operation of law or otherwise, without One Color's prior written consent.
 Any attempt by you to assign or transfer these Terms, without such consent, will be null and of no effect.
 One Color may freely assign or transfer these Terms without restriction.
 Subject to the foregoing, these Terms will bind and inure to the benefit of the parties, their successors and permitted assigns.